Patient Values and Expectations

 Have the information you need.

-- Receive information and ask questions, so you have all the information about care options available to make decisions about your care that are right for you.
+- Receive information and ask questions, so you have the all information about care options available to make decisions about your care that are right for you.

 - Know who your primary contact person is, and know how to get in touch with them.